RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 ### Add the Complexity Dimension

 Here, we're about to extract the number of lines of code as a complexity metric.
 As highlighted by the author, that metric is just as bad as any others.
-He chose it for now because it's langage agnostic and easy to extract.
+He chose it for now because it's language agnostic and easy to extract.

 Tool used for counting lines of code: [Cloc](https://sourceforge.net/projects/cloc/).
 Extracting number of lines of code: `cloc ./ --by-file --csv --quiet --report-file=maat_lines.csv`